iscsi target does not work

 Bug 3) The GUI needs to enforce this: You must create portalgroups in sequential order.
 In order to create portalgroup 3, both 2 and 1 must be created.
 I think that is the error you are hitting.

 Bug 4) This explains a lot, in addition to why vmware can't see multiple LUNs per target either.
 Unfortunately the maintainer/author of istgt has been MIA since the Japanese earthquake, and the error reporting isn't so hot in istgt, but we'll try to sort it out.

 #6 Updated by Josh Paetzel almost 4 years ago

 istgt doesn't have very good error reporting.
 What these log messages are telling you is that "There is something wrong with the config files so I'm bailing out"

 Either screenshots of all your iSCSI config screens or the contents of /usr/local/etc/istgt/istgt.conf and /usr/local/etc/istgt/auth.conf could be used to debug the issue.

-#10 Updated by Chad - almost 2 years ago
+#10 Updated by Chad - over 2 years ago

 Replying to [comment:9 gcooper]:

 Closing due to lack of feedback.
 Please feel free to reopen with more details if you have or haven't been able to get iSCSI to work with you with the latest version of FreeNAS.